Faisal50-create/SelcukSports/content/posts/türkiye-–-i̇ran-maçı.md

   the 6th Islamic Solidarity Games, taking place in Riyadh, the capital of Saudi Arabia.
 Here are all the details.
 tags:
-  - "# Türkiye – İran Maçı"
+  - Türkiye – İran Maçı
 author: Admin
 ---
 <!--StartFragment-->